cykod/Quintus-website/public/guide/core.md

 Any game you build with Quintus is going to need a game loop.
 The good news is most of the time the game loop is completely transparent as a special game loop gets started automatically by the `Scenes` modules when you stage your first scene in a game, but it's worth knowing how the game loop works as you can use it to pause and unpause your game.

 If you want to write a custom game loop callback, you can do that by calling `Q.gameLoop(callback)` with a custom callback function.
-The callback will be called upto 60 times per second with an argument of `dt` which represents the time in seconds (usually fractions of a second) since the method was last called.
+The callback will be called up to 60 times per second with an argument of `dt` which represents the time in seconds (usually fractions of a second) since the method was last called.

 For example: